-- (1) amendments or changes to the church bylaws, - (2) confirmation of a Senior Pastor, associate pastors, church elders, and deacons, - (3) the annual ministry action plan (church budget), - (4) the buying and selling of church property valued at more than \$10,000, - (5) borrowing money or mortgaging property, or - (6) licensing or ordaining members to preach.
+- (1) amendments or changes to the church bylaws, - (2) confirmation of a Senior Pastor, associate pastors, church elders, and deacons, - (3) the annual ministry action plan (church budget),

+(4) the buying and selling of church real estate property and capital improvements valued at more than \$10,000, excludes repairs and replacement due to wear and aging.

+- (5) borrowing money or mortgaging property, or - (6) licensing or ordaining members to preach.